-- that there is no clear agreement in place - the most common reason for a dispute!
+- that there is no shareholder's agreement in place - the most common reason for a dispute

 - where the business is managed only for the benefit of the majority shareholder(s).

-- dividends - often the majority shareholder may find a way to extract money or benefits out of the comapny leaving no profit to pay dividends so that a minority shareholder loses out.
+- dividends - often the majority shareholder may find a way to extract money or benefits out of the company leaving no profit to pay dividends so that a minority shareholder loses out.

 - Where a shareholder diverts business, money or clients to another business entity where he/she/they are involved, directly or indirectly.
-This falls into the categoty of a conflict of interest scenario.
+This falls into the category of a conflict of interest scenario.

 - Control of information - by disclosing little or no information or by excluding certain shareholders some shareholders manipulate to the disadvantage of others.
 It can also involve exclusion from meetings.

 - deadlock where there are equal 50:50 shareholders – without a clear shareholder agreement establishing a mechanism for resolving deadlock situations, inertia may be the result which can stop the company functioning at worst and ultimately cause liquidation.

 There are many ways in which shareholder disputes are ultimately resolved.
 The worst outcome tends to be court action and it can be difficult in any event legally to bring a claim as a shareholder except under the grounds of unfair prejudice.
 In reality, court action is often too late, money may have gone and the business irretrivably damaged.